 Pet insurance can be affordable

 You might be surprised to find out the real cost of pet insurance.
-PD Insurance’s plans start from as little as $1 a day for our emergency plan.
+PD Insurance’s plans start from as little as $1 a day for our Accident Plan.
 That means that if your dog gets hit by a car or your cat falls off a balcony, you can visit a vet without worrying about being landed with a huge vet bill.

-And it’s not just us saying this.
+It’s not just us saying this.
 MoneyHub set out to answer the question “how expensive is pet insurance?” too.
-Their research shows that imaginary dog Buster (who’s a one-year-old male Jack Russell) would cost around $15 per month to insure on our Emergency/Accident-only plan.
+Their research shows that imaginary dog Buster (who’s a one-year-old male Jack Russell) would cost around $14 per month to insure on our Accident plan.
 In return, we’ll reimburse you up to $5,000 (called a defined benefit limit) per year towards your dog’s claimable expenses.

 Which means you could potentially cover your dog each month for less than the price of a jar of Mānuka honey.

 And then there’s our Deluxe plan, with its $15,000 defined benefit limit.
-And our Wellness Benefits Package optional add-on, which you can include in your Classic or Deluxe pet insurance policy.
-Plus we have a 5% multi-pet discount if you’re ensuring Buster and Kitty (or more).
+And our Wellness Benefits Package optional add-on, which you can include in your Classic or Deluxe pet insurance policy at an extra cost.
+Plus we have a multi-pet discount if you’re ensuring Buster and Kitty (or more).

 Not to mention we’re unique in that we don’t lock you into a contract – just pay month to month with PD Insurance.